RebeccaElliceHsiao/ItemsChatRoom/README.md

 # shift + Cmd + R

 to run the project.
 That's it!
-Thanks for this fun project!